koenidv/chirp-backend/securitymeasures.md

 - checked for outdated dependencies using [denopendabot](https://github.com/hasundue/denopendabot)

 ### todo
+- general
   - validate inputs (especially media upload)
   - sanitize uploads
+- backups
   - database backups (potientally incremental?)
-- monitoring (accounts created, sign in requests ...) - (sentry, sonarqube, grafana, prometheus, datadog, new relic, logz.io, loggly, logr)
-- generate new refresh token after using it
+  - describe how i tested restoring a database backup lol
+- devsec
   - hardware token for accessing the system
   - how are admin devices secured?
+- observability
+  - monitoring (accounts created, sign in requests ...) - (sentry, sonarqube, grafana, prometheus, datadog, new relic, logz.io, loggly, logr)
+  - canary tokens, "fake user" - if this user ever shows up, there was a breach. tools to get notified about this (canarytokens.org)
+- analysis
   - test owasp / portswigger automated tests against api - because hackers are lazy and will autoscan things
-- canary tokens, "fake user" - if this user ever shows up, there was a breach. tools to get notified about this (canarytokens.org)
-- describe how i tested restoring a database backup lol
   - understand how a request flows, including the (osi) layers and checks that are performed
-- other emails (signup, username changed)
   - gpt4 turbo check entire project haha
+- concepts
+  - xss
+  - csrf
+  - sqli